PawDevUK/Portfolio-react/README.md

 * merged with Covid-app
 * added backend in node.js
 * component Contact with form to send me email directly.
-* annimated button and header "Brain bot" for chat in top section
+* annimated chat button and chat header "Brain bot"

 ### To Do